Do I have to fix it - A Dealer's Guide to Used Car Warranty

 The requirements for completion of the Form 4 at the time of sale remain the same for both versions.
 Two copies must be completed and signed by both the purchaser and yourself.
 One copy is then given to the purchaser and the other must be retained by you for not less than 2 years.

-FORM 6 – Displayed on vehicles NOT covered by warranty
+FORM 6 – Displayed on vehicles NOT covered by the statutatory warranty under the Act

 Where you offer or display a vehicle for sale not covered by the statutory warranty, you will be required to display a Form 6 on that vehicle.
 The front of the Form 6 contains the same vehicle particulars as the Form 4 and informs the purchaser the vehicle is not covered by the statutory warranty.
 The back of the form explains why the vehicle is not covered by the statutory warranty together with advice about the purchaser’s rights under the Fair Trading Act 2010 (which forms a part of the Australian Consumer Law).